Suphan Buri province: Symbols

 The provincial seal shows the elephant battle between King Naresuan the Great and the crown prince of Burma in 1592, which took place in Suphan Buri.

-The provincial tree is the ebony tree (Diospyros mollis), มะเกลือ.
+The provincial tree is the ebony tree makleua (มะเกลือ, scientific name Diospyros mollis).

+The provincial flower is silk cotton tree, buttercup Cochlospermum religiosum.

+The provincial aquatic animal is Boeseman croaker (Boesemania microlepis), ปลาม้า.

 Administrative divisions

 Provincial government

 The province is divided into 10 districts (amphoes).
 The districts are further divided into 110 subdistricts (tambons) and 977 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Suphan Buri Provincial Administration Organisation (ongkan borihan suan changwat) and 45 municipal (thesaban) areas in the province.
 Suphan Buri and Song Phi Nong have town (thesaban mueang) status.
 Further 43 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 81 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Health

 Suphan Buri's main hospital is Chao Phraya Yommarat Hospital, operated by the Ministry of Public Health.

 Transportation

 Rail

 Suphan Buri is at the end of a 157 km branch line of the State Railway of Thailand's Southern Line, officially terminating at Suphan Buri railway station.
 The branch meets the main line at Nong Pladuk Junction near Ban Pong.